aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pcl-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PCL to XLTX in Android via Java" h2="Transform PCL to XLTX within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents in a secure and reliable way.
+However, PDF files are not suitable for editing and manipulating data.
+Therefore, it is necessary to convert PDF files to other formats such as XLSX or XLTX.

+<h2>How Aspose.Total Helps for PCL to XLTX Conversion</h2>

+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to convert PCL to XLSX and then XLSX to XLTX.
+The suite consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java is a powerful PDF manipulation API that can be used to convert PCL to XLSX.
+It provides a wide range of features such as document conversion, text extraction, image extraction, and more.
+It also supports a variety of formats such as PDF, XLSX, XLTX, HTML, and more.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that can be used to convert XLSX to XLTX.
+It provides a wide range of features such as document conversion, text extraction, image extraction, and more.
+It also supports a variety of formats such as XLSX, XLTX, HTML, and more.

-You can integrate PCL to XLTX conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PCL to XLSX.
-Secondly, you can convert XLSX to XLTX by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+The two APIs can be used together to integrate PCL to XLTX conversion feature within your Android applications in two step process.
+Firstly, by using Aspose.PDF for Android via Java you can covert PCL to XLSX.
+Secondly, you can convert XLSX to XLTX by using Aspose.Cells for Android via Java.
+Both APIs come under Aspose.Total for Android via Java product family.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}